Bot8/docker_compose_template/README.md

 Also, to let the host machine discover the containers add `nameserver 172.17.42.1` to your `/etc/resolv.conf`.

+##Rename project 'namespace'
+use ```./rename.sh new_project_name``` to rename you new project "namespace" after that yours "mysql" and "nginx" will be available by host names "db.new_project_name.docker" and "site.new_project_name.docker"

 ## Use
 In the *./compose* folder
 ```bash